ignite/cli/docs/docs/plugins/02-dev-plugins.md

 }
 ```

-Then, run `ignite scaffold oracle` in a chain where the plugin is registered to
-compile and execute the plugin.
+Then, run `ignite scaffold oracle` to execute the plugin.

-### Adding hooks
+## Adding hooks

 Plugin `Hooks` allow existing ignite commands to be extended with new
 functionality.
 Hooks are useful when you want to streamline functionality